David L. Baad, The Ann and Lee Hobson Family Head of School

 Dawn Lewis, Head of Human Resources

-Prior to coming to ESD, Thomas' professional roles included Assistant Vice President at Town Center Bank; Director of Business Development for TienaHealth Medical Group; and Director of Business Services for Coppell Family YMCA.
-Thomas earned her B.A. in Human Resources from American Intercontinental University.
+Prior to coming to ESD, Lewis' professional roles included Assistant Vice President at Town Center Bank; Director of Business Development for TienaHealth Medical Group; and Director of Business Services for Coppell Family YMCA.
+Lewis earned her B.A. in Human Resources from American Intercontinental University and a Master of Jurisprudence in Labor and Employment Law from Tulane Law School.
+Lewis also holds a Senior Human Resources Professional certification through the Society of Human Resources Management (SHRM-SCP).
 Additionally, she has received numerous professional awards and accolades, including the Eight Ball Award for Outstanding Ideas, Top 50 Women in Coppell in 2000, Red Triangle Award for the Partner's campaign, and a Team Award and Professional Director Certification from APD.

 Henry Heil, Head of Upper School